jlebren/DevOpsTest/README.md

 Hello,

-This is my first test of DevOps CI/CD Pipeline
+This is a DevOps CI/CD Pipeline

 Goodbye.